northbright/Notes/hardware/h3c/connect-h3c-switch-to-router.md

 ## H3C ER8300G2-X Router Setup
 * Create a specified Vlanif100(`192.168.100.2`) used to communicate with switch
-* Set the link-type of the LAN port which connected to the switch to `trunk`(permit VLAN100)
+* Set the link-type of the LAN port which connected to the switch to `trunk`
+  * for method A: permit VLAN 100
+  * for method B: permit all VLANs(10, 20, 100)
 * Add static routes for all business VLANs

   Set next hot to Vlanif100 of switch(`192.168.100.1`) and set out interface to Vlan100.